tuffy/python-audio-tools/docs/programming/source/metadata.rst

 .. classmethod:: ApeTagItem.string(key, unicode)

-   A convenience classmethod which takes a key string and value unicode and returns a populated :class:`ApeTagItem` object of the appropriate type.
+   A convenience classmethod which takes a key string and value Unicode and returns a populated :class:`ApeTagItem` object of the appropriate type.